leomccormack/convhull_3d/README.md

 free(faceIndices);
 ```

-Where 'OUTPUT_OBJ_FILE_NAME' is the output '.obj' file path (without the extension).
+where 'OUTPUT_OBJ_FILE_NAME' is the output '.obj' file path (without the extension).

 ### Additional options